fabioabucejojr/rental-property-search-and-marketplace/README.md

-# house-rental-property-search-and-tenant-management-system
+# rental-property-search-and-marketplace
-A House Rental Property Web App with Rental Property Search and Tenant Management System.
+A Rental Property Web App with Marketplace